 This easy broccoli and rice casserole is a great recipe to have on hand when you need a quick and delicious dish.
-It makes a nice side for any meal and can serve as an entree when you want a lighter dinner.
+It makes a nice side for any meal and can serve as an entrée when you want a lighter, vegetarian dinner.

 The casserole can be adapted in a variety of ways and become as cheesy as you like.
-Inside, use either shredded cheddar or Cheez Whiz.
-If you're not a fan of that cheese product, you'll find a simple substitute below the recipe.
-You can also top the casserole with as much cheese as you like and add bread crumbs, pimientos, or garlic to make it even more interesting.
+Inside, use either shredded cheddar, Cheez Whiz, or Velveeta.
+You can also top the casserole with as much cheese as you like and add breadcrumbs, pimentos, or garlic to make it even more interesting.

 - 1 tablespoon butter

-- 2/3 cup Cheez Whiz (4 ounces, or 1 cup shredded cheddar cheese)
+- 2/3 cup Cheez Whiz (or 1 cup shredded cheddar cheese)

 - 1 cup rice (cooked)

 - 1 (10-ounce) package broccoli (frozen, cooked, and drained)